-A cat vomiting without an easy-to-identify cause is extremely worrying.
-Hairballs and undigested food are common issues.
-When an unidentifiable brown liquid is purged, it’s more concerning.
+A cat vomiting without an easy-to-identify cause is always worrying.
+Hairballs and undigested food are common explanations.
+But when an unidentifiable brown liquid is purged, it’s more concerning.

-Brown vomit is not a common occurrence, and it could potentially mean that your cat is seriously ill.
-Whatever the cause, you should get your cat to the vet for a thorough checkup to find out precisely what’s wrong.
+Brown vomit is not a common occurrence, and it could mean that your cat is seriously ill.
+You must get your cat to the vet for a thorough checkup to find out precisely what’s wrong.

 Reasons Why Cats Throw Up Light Brown Liquid

-If your cat is vomiting brown, smelly liquid, they will need to see a vet.
-Vomit in itself is not always a cause of panic.
-Brown shades to the liquid, however, are rarely a good sign.
-It could point to any of the following:
+If your cat is vomiting brown, smelly liquid, she will need to see a vet.
+Vomit in itself is not always a cause for panic.
+Brown shades to the liquid are rarely a good sign.
+It could point mean:

-This could be coming from their throat, especially if the regurgitation was violent.
+This could be coming from her throat, especially if the regurgitation was violent.
 Alternatively, your cat may have bleeding gums or mouth ulcers.

 2) Purged a Hairball

 Hairballs are typically harmless.
 They can be awkward to purge, but they don’t place cats in danger.